 This in-depth herbal program invites you to explore the richly varied, endlessly creative botanical universe.
 Delight in the wisdom that is revealed both in traditional knowledge and modern naturopathic practice.
 Access your innermost instincts as a healer, and embody the principles of self-care that are integral to the life of a medicine-maker.

-- A total of 30hours of Live teaching sessions with Seraphina
+- A total of 18-hours of Live teaching sessions with Seraphina

 - A total of 46 hours of pre-recorded video lessons with easily accessible, step-by-step guidance from master herbalists via Pacific Rim College Online - Home Herbalist Course

-- One 490-page e-book with lusciously detailed, beautiful instructions to follow along with every video lesson
+- One 490-page e-book (plus the option to buy a hardcopy) with lusciously detailed, beautiful instructions to follow along with every video lesson

 This course is carefully calibrated to balance intuitive learning with practical knowledge.